 3 PIMCO Mutual Funds to Buy for a Steady Portfolio

-Founded in 1971, Pacific Investment Management Company, LLC or PIMCO is an internationally acclaimed investment management firm.
-The company provides a wide range of financial services across the globe with the help of more than 2,800 employees.
-PIMCO had around $2.02 trillion assets under management as of Sep 30, 2020.

-PIMCO offers a broad line-up of investment solutions for the entire gamut of equities, bonds, currencies, real estate, alternative investments and risk-management services.
-Though the firm manages an array of mutual funds, it is best known for those based on fixed income.
+Teachers Insurance and Annuity Association of America Fund (TIAA), previously known as TIAA-CREF, was founded in 1918.
+Nuveen, the investment management arm of TIAA, seeks to offer financial services pertaining to investment advice and portfolio management to more than five million customers and around 15,000 institutional investors.

+The company has investments in more than 50 nations, with about 397 offices located in 19 countries.
+TIAA had around $1.1 trillion in assets under management as of Dec 31, 2019.

-Below we share with you three top-ranked PIMCO mutual funds.
-Each has earned a Zacks Mutual Fund Rank #1 (Strong Buy) and is expected to outperform peers in the future.
-Investors can click here to see the complete list of funds.
+Below we share with you three top-ranked TIAA Mutual Funds.
+Each has earned a Zacks Mutual Fund Rank #1 (Strong Buy) and is expected to outperform its peers in the future.
+Investors can click here to see the complete list of TIAA Mutual Funds.

-PIMCO Diversified Income Fund Class C PDICX seeks to maximize total return on investment, which is on par with preservation of capital.
-The fund invests the majority of its assets in a diverse portfolio of Fixed Income Instruments of varying maturities.
-It may also invest in investment-grade as well as high-yield securities.
-PDICX has three-year annualized returns of 3.4%.
+TIAA-CREF Emerging Markets Equity Fund Retirement Class TEMSX aims for favorable long-term total return, primarily through capital appreciation.
+The fund invests the majority of its assets primarily in a portfolio of emerging markets securities.
+TEMSX has three-year annualized returns of 2.9%.

-PIMCO Fixed Income SHares: Series M FXIMX fund aims for maximum total return along with the preservation of capital and prudent investment management.
-The fund invests the majority of its assets in a portfolio of domestic and foreign fixed income instruments of varying maturities that include mortgage- and other asset-backed securities, corporate debt securities and floating and variable rate debt instruments.
-FXIMX has returned 5.5% in the past three years.
+TIAA-CREF Equity Index Fund Retail Class TINRX aims for a favorable long-term total return primarily through capital appreciation.
+The fund invests the majority of its assets in equity securities of its benchmark index, the Russell 3000Â Index.
+TINRX has three-year annualized returns of 11.3%.

-FXIMX has an expense ratio of 0.06% compared with the category average of 1.00%.
+TICRX has an expense ratio of 0.33% as compared with the category average of 0.91%.

+As of the end of August 2020, TSMEX held 341 issues, with 0.98% of its assets invested in Horizon Therapeutics PLC.

-To view the Zacks Rank and the past performance of all PIMCO mutual funds, investors can click here to see the complete list of funds.
+To view the Zacks Rank and past performance of all TIAA Mutual Funds, investors can click here to see the complete list of TIAA Mutual Funds.

 Want key mutual fund info delivered straight to your inbox?